-I play a mysterious old skinny acoustic violin.
+I play a mysterious old unusually skinny acoustic violin.
 The tag inside refers to a repair that took place in 1849 in Florence, Italy.
-Rumour has it my violin has actually travelled to Italy from England and was in fact crafted back in 1760 in the land of cricket and separate hot & cold water taps.
+But rumour has it my violin is actually of English origin (ca. 1760).
 I need to investigate…

 I fitted another violin with D’Addario Helicore Octave Strings and it magically transformed into an instrument I’ve come to call “Cellolin”.
-It’s tuned down a complete octave and therefore shares three strings (G, d, a) with a cello.
-You’ll be able to hear it on the upcoming Noctorum and MOAT releases and live on songs like “Can’t Ever Risk An Openness With You”.
-Fellow violinists – this is a fantastic toy!
+Tuned down a complete octave it shares three strings (G, d, a) with a cello.
+You can hear it on the title track of Noctorum’s THE AFTERLIFE.
+Fellow violinists – it’s a fantastic toy!

-I have compéred Europe’s largest Progressive Rock festival “Night Of The Prog” for the fourth time this year.
-During these past years in the Prog Circus I hung out with Steven Wilson in his dressing room and discussed electric violins with King Crimson legend David Cross over lunch and eventually on Skype, Van der Graaf Generator’s David Jackson shared album title stories with us (Pawn Hearts = Horn Parts) and I received compliments on my long blonde dreadlocks from Steve Hackett and the coolest person with a kilt, Nick Beggs.
-I had the honour of accompanying Casey McPherson of Flying Colors, and fell deeply and unconditionally in love with a caring, altruistic, loving, creative and passionate guitarist in Anekdoten when they were playing “my” festival.
+I have compéred Europe’s largest Progressive Rock festival, the “Night Of The Prog” at Loreley, since July 2015.
+I’ve hung out with Steven Wilson in his dressing room and discussed electric violins with King Crimson legend David Cross (brilliant on “Larks’ Tongues In Aspic”!) over lunch and eventually on Skype.
+Van der Graaf Generator’s David Jackson shared interesting album title stories with us (Pawn Hearts = Horn Parts) and I received compliments on my long blonde dreadlocks from Steve Hackett and the nicest person with a kilt, Nick Beggs.
+I had the honour of accompanying Casey McPherson of Flying Colors/Alpha Rev, and fell deeply and unconditionally in love with a caring, altruistic, loving, creative and passionate Liverpudlian guitarist in Anekdoten when they were invited to play the festival in 2016.”

 On repeat at the moment: “Vincent” by Don McLean &

 “I Started A Joke” by The Bee Gees.